A-tG/VoicemeeterFancyOSD/README.md

 Start/build in debug mode to get acces to Debug Window in tray context menu.

 * Select Target Platform (x64 or x86, dont use AnyCpu or \*Host.exe will not be copied).
-* Press "Rebuild Solution" to guarantee that up-to-date Host.exe and dependencies are copied to result folder.
+* Press "Rebuild Solution" to guarantee that up-to-date Host.exe and dependencies are copied to the results folder.
-* The program will be compiled in the **Solution's** folder.
+* The program will be compiled in the **Solution** folder.
-* Launch \*Host.exe or ontop fullscreen functionality will not work.
+* Launch \*Host.exe or on-top fullscreen functionality will not work.

 # Uses
 * [INI File Parser](https://github.com/rickyah/ini-parser)